 Replace oldurl.com with your current WordPress address and newurl.com with your new WordPress address.

 Important!
 Your table prefix might not be wp_.
 See the correct table prefix on the left panel of phpMyAdmin, and update the SQL query.

 If you get error messages and the queries are not executing, check your code for syntax errors and make sure you are using the correct table prefix.
 Contact the hosting support for further assistance if the error persists.

-We just learned how to change WordPress URLs in the MySQL database using phpMyAdmin.
+We have just learned how to change WordPress URLs in the MySQL database using phpMyAdmin.

 As we can see, all the steps above are quite straightforward.
 You just need to determine the correct database and then input some lines of code.